-This portion of the GP identifies industrial activity eligible for coverage and associated monitoring requirements.
+This portion of the GP identifies industrial activity eligible for coverage and associated Monitoring Requirements

-Monitoring samples must be collected before the stormwater comingles with a receiving water as close to the receiving water body as possible.
+Monitoring samples must be collected before the stormwater co-mingles with a receiving water as close to the receiving water body as possible.

-Visual examinations of stormwater discharges must be conducted and documented in accordance with Section B.10.
+Visual examinations of stormwater discharges must be conducted and documented in accordance with Section B.11.